SrinathAkkem/Broken-Access-Control-Matrix/README.md

 # Cybersecurity Project

-This application is ment to demonstrate several cyber security flaws from the 2017 OWASP top 10 list.
+This application demonstrates 5 cyber security flaws from the 2017 OWASP top 10 list.

 Project has been created using python3.
 Run